senx/warp10-platform/DEBUGGING.md

-# WARP 10 IDE Setup for debugging
+# Warp 10 IDE Setup for debugging

-## How to debug in an existing WARP 10 instance ?
+## How to debug in an existing Warp 10 instance?
 (IntelliJ)

-You already have a standalone instance of WARP 10 on your computer, and you want to debug with your datas.
+You already have a standalone instance of Warp 10 on your computer, and you want to debug with your datas.

 You already have a JDK.

-You already have thrift in version 0.9.1
+You already have thrift in version 0.9.1.

 In the following howto, running instance is in `~/WARP10/warp10`.
 Local source directory is `~/warp10_src/warp10-platform` Make sure your user has group permissions to access all files into your running instance.